Mookie Betts Player Props: Dodgers vs. Reds

 Mookie Betts At The Plate

-- Among qualifying hitters in MLB, his batting average ranks 34th, his on-base percentage ranks 11th, and he is sixth in the league in slugging.
+- Among the qualifying hitters, he ranks 35th in batting average, while his on-base percentage ranks 10th and he is sixth in slugging.

-- Betts will look to extend his six-game hitting streak.
-He's batting .250 during his last outings.
+- Betts will look to extend his seven-game hitting streak.
+He's batting .263 over the course of his last outings.

-- Betts has had an RBI in 40 games this season (40.8%), including 17 multi-RBI outings (17.3%).
+- Betts has driven in a run in 40 games this year (40.4%), including 17 games with more than one RBI (17.2%).
 He has also driven home three or more of his team's runs in eight contests.

+- In 58 of 99 games this season, he has scored, and 19 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.